 The public cloud

-In a nutshell, the public cloud is generally the most well-known and straightforward type of cloud computing.
-Public commodity cloud providers typically offer convenience — it’s easy for enterprises and developers to set up, use and access the public cloud.
+In a nutshell, it is generally the most well-known and straightforward type of cloud computing.
+Public providers typically offer convenience — it’s easy for enterprises and developers to set up, use and access the public cloud.
 Additionally, scalability is often a driving factor for businesses utilizing the public cloud.
 However, this type of cloud is not without risks.

 Here’s a brief breakdown of some of the main characteristics of the public cloud: